RonniKahalani/ATMStateMachine/README.md

 After 5 min

 ## The introduction
-Explain what an UML State Machine Diagram is, notations, operations, conditions and alike.
+Explain what an UML State Machine diagram is, notations, operations, conditions and alike.

 ![State Notations](/images/state-notations.png)